Ara-Chobanyan/Find-Students-Average/README.md

 # What I learned

-- Learned basic concepts of creating tests for small math functions or conversations.
+- Basic concepts of creating tests for small math functions or conversations.
 - Gotten much more comfortable with taking in users inputs via bufio NewScanner function.
 - Learned more about using maps and how to manipulate them via custom functions.
 - As well learned on how to combine inputs and functions, to manipulate maps but for allowing users to do it on there end.